amundsen-io/rfcs/rfcs/022-gcp-data-catalog-proxy.md

 ## Motivation

 As of now there is no support for fully-managed proxy in Amundsen.
-It always entails :
+It always entails:
 * running backend (elasticsearch+neo4j, atlas+solr/elastic+hbase/cassandra, or just elastic when using neptune)
 * metadata ingestion processes